 Freezer paper stencilling, If you haven't tried it before, be prepared as it can be addictive.
 Here's how it works:

-1. Print out your stencils (download here) and then trace them on to your freezer paper.
+1. Print out your stencils (email me at email@example.com and I will send them over) and then trace them on to your freezer paper.

 If you are in US, I believe that freezer paper is something that is available in the supermarket; in Australia it is only used for crafting (not actually freezing things) so you need to grab yourself some at a craft store, or online.